Tag Archives: Stephen McKinley Henderson

 After a while, I found Troy’s repeated verbal rampages and stories irritating and wondered, “Why should we root for this man?”

-I would have preferred an edgier film than Fences (2016) brings to the big screen, but the wonderful performances more than compensate for what the film otherwise lacks in darkness.
+I would have preferred an edgier film than Fences (2016) brings to the big screen, but the excellent performances more than compensate for what the film otherwise lacks in darkness.

-At times too safe and slightly watered down, the stage version may be the one to see.
+Sometimes, it is too safe and slightly watered down; the stage version may be the best option.

 Oscar Nominations: 1 win- Best Picture, Best Actor-Denzel Washington, Best Supporting Actress-Viola Davis (won), Best Adapted Screenplay